philsca/dev_environment/README.md

 ### User configuration

 Edit the file ~/shared/scripts/user_env.sh

-Set your own name, email address etc.
+Set your own name, email address etc.  Later scripts rely on this config, so set this first.

 ### SSH key generation
-If you already have an ssh key to use then you can copy the key directly to ~/.ssh If not, then the script ~/shared/scripts/generate_ssh_key.sh will generate a new ssh key suitable for upload to your git profile.
+If you already have an ssh key to use then you can copy the key directly to ~/.ssh

+If not, then the script ~/shared/scripts/generate_ssh_key.sh will generate a new ssh key suitable for upload to your git profile.
 You'll be prompted for a password for your private key.